 1. Ella Deluxe 30″x 55″ Air and Hydro Massage Acrylic Walk-in Bathtub – Super Easy to Step-In

 It also has a beautiful gloss finish and a white color that will easily blend in with whatever bathroom decor or tile surround you already have in your bathroom.

-It measures 30”x55”x38” and includes an integrated seat that is 20” wide.
+Measures 30”x55”x38” and includes an integrated seat that is 20” wide.
 The depth from the seat to the waterline is 18”.

-The safety features include two stainless-steel grab bars, slip-resistant floors, and a low threshold for easy step-in.
+Safety features include two stainless-steel grab bars, slip-resistant floors, and a low threshold for easy step-in.
 It also has additional features for added comfort, such as 18 separate jets (10 air jets and 8 hydro jets).